History of the UCR School of Medicine

 Thomas Haider is a world-renowned spinal surgeon who has developed and patented surgical instrumentation for use in spinal surgery.
 He founded the Haider Spine Center, located in Riverside, and he is chief of the spine division at Riverside University Health System - Medical Center.
 He and his wife are co-founders of the Children’s Spine Foundation, a charity that works to secure intervention and treatment of spinal disorders in children whose families would not otherwise have the financial means to do so.

 In 1997, the Haiders threw their support behind UCR’s Biomedical Science Program, which was subsequently renamed the UCR/UCLA Thomas Haider Program in Biomedical Sciences in his honor.
-In addition, the couple established the Salma Haider Endowed Chair in Biomedical Sciences.
+In addition, the couple established the Salma Haider Endowed Chair for the Thomas Haider Program.
 In 1997 he became part of UCR’s clinical faculty and in 1999 he was named chairman of the school’s Biomedical Advisory Board.

 Thomas Haider also served a key role on the admissions committee, helping to usher in a diverse group of medical students who might have otherwise been overlooked.